madding

 彼女は継続的な騒音がいらいらさせて、気が散ると感じた。

-The madding delays frustrated all the passengers.
+The madding crowd at the station frustrated the passengers.

 madding の類義語・関連語